sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 vCard 4.0, and clients must be willing to send vCard 3.0 if the server does not support it.

-The current SabreDAV server does not yet support vCard 4.
-In a future release we will want to start accepting vCard 4, and automatically convert between vCard 3 and 4.
-As soon as SabreDAV does this, vCard 4 will also immediately become the preferred format.
+The current SabreDAV server supports vCard 4 and jCard, and will automatically convert in between vCard 3, 4 and jCard on demand.

 One thing we specifically want to warn people for, is that even though the vCard format seems easy to parse and generate, there are a lot of little rules